On the dynamics of extensions of free-abelian times free groups endomorphisms to the completion: Uniform continuity of endomorphisms

 \section{Uniform continuity of endomorphisms}

-Since we are interested in the study of the continuous extension of endomorphisms to the completion, we will obtain conditions for an endomorphism of a free-abelian group to be uniformly continuous.
+Since we are interested in the study of the continuous extension of endomorphisms to the completion, in this section we will obtain conditions for an endomorphism of a free-abelian group to be uniformly continuous.
+Whenever the metric is not mentioned, assume that it is the product metric given by taking the prefix metric in each direct factor.
 We present a proof of the following trivial lemma for sake of completeness.